imthatcarlos/uvt-network/README.md

 Clone the repo and run `npm install`.
 You will need truffle installed globally

 ### Compile & migrate
+Make sure you have testrpc (or ganache-cli) running and listening on port 8545
 ```
 truffle compile
 truffle migrate --network [development|ropsten]